 At a 90059 listening party in LA over the weekend, Jay Rock revealed that the album would feature a brand new Black Hippy posse cut called "Vice City."
 There hasn't been such a collaboration since 2013's "U.O.E.N.O.

 Amir Obè is a fresh voice in hip hop.
 Taking on the melodic, ethereal sound that has been spearheaded by Drake, Obè is poised to be one of the big names in a world that continues to embrace that sound.

 This weekly feature provides you with some of the most-fire yet least-viewed records that we featured on the homepage this past week.
 Whether they were simply overlooked because the artist name was not familiar, or perhaps they just weren't seen at all, we want to give them a second chance at your iTunes here.

-- The Weeknd Speaks On "Beauty Behind The Madness" By The Numbers14,435 Views34 Comments
+- The Weeknd's "Beauty Behind The Madness" By The Numbers14,435 Views34 Comments

 - Jay Z Requests His Wealth Be Hidden From The Jury In "Big Pimpin'" Lawsuit20,518 Views43 Comments